rohanmaniwade/simpleThesis-typst/simple-thesis/main.typ

 - Heating power: 1000W
 - Motor power: 500W @vorwerk_tm7

+== Backend

+The backend is the heart of Thermomix#super(sym.trademark.registered).
+It is the Printed Circuit Board (PCB) that controls the functioning of the device.

 == Endurance profile for Thermomix#super[#sym.trademark.registered] TM7
-Vorwerk has developed an endurance testing profile for the Thermomix#super[#sym.trademark.registered] TM7 based on usage patterns observed in earlier product generations.
-If the appliance experiences a characteristic distribution of motor speeds and heating temperatures over 4,000 hours in the field, the qualification test should reproduce that distribution.
-Accordingly, field data captures how frequently each speed mode is engaged, its average dwell time, and associated temperature ranges.
-Each mode is therefore assigned a percentage share of the cumulative operating interval.
+Vorwerk has developed an endurance testing profile for the Thermomix#super[#sym.trademark.registered] TM7 based on usage patterns observed in earlier product generations @Vorwerk2025HALT.
+In normal household use, the appliance experiences a characteristic distribution of motor speeds and heating temperatures over a lifetime of roughly 4,000 hours.
+To ensure that laboratory testing remains representative of real operation, the qualification profile was designed to reproduce this same distribution.

+Field data was analysed to understand how often each speed level is used, how long it typically remains active, and what temperature ranges are associated with these operating modes.
+Each mode was then assigned a proportional share of the total usage time so that the cumulative exposure during the test reflects actual customer behaviour.

-To shorten development cycles, an accelerated profile is created with approximately the same load.
-Time and cycle allocations across modes are rebalanced so that essential exposure to critical combinations of speed and temperature is retained while the total laboratory duration is reduced to roughly 800 hours.
-The resulting schedule still exercises representative operating segments but in a more concentrated form that preserves relevance to real field use.
+To shorten the development cycle, an accelerated endurance profile was derived that preserves the essential combination of mechanical and thermal loads while reducing the total test duration to around 800 hours.
+The time and cycle allocation across the various operating modes were adjusted to maintain the same exposure to critical conditions, ensuring that the results remain relevant to field performance.

-Even in this accelerated form, the campaign remains lengthy and resource demanding once pauses, handling, and supervision are included.
-This residual duration highlights a clear need for methods that can achieve additional reduction without sacrificing representativeness.
+=== Development Methodology

+The endurance profile was developed using a structured, data‑driven approach that ensures a realistic representation of the product’s operation.
+The statistical distribution of speeds and heating levels observed in the field was aligned with the internal endurance requirements used for product qualification.
+Both operating time and the total number of revolutions were treated as governing parameters to reproduce fatigue accumulation and mechanical wear patterns.

+This approach maintains the balance between duration and load intensity, allowing the test to simulate real‑world stress conditions within a shorter timeframe.
+The resulting load spectrum captures the essential dynamic characteristics of the motor, including dwell at each speed and the associated vibration behaviour.
+Minor refinements during physical testing may still be necessary to address effects that are difficult to model in advance.

+The statistical distribution of motor speeds and their relative dwell times is summarised in @averagemotorload, which reports the average motor loads observed in customer use.
+The final row totals approximately 4,000 hours of field operation.

+@endurancemotorload lists the qualification schedule derived from this distribution, with motor and heater loads rebalanced for test efficiency.
+The third‑last and second‑last rows correspond to dough mode (600 rpm) and egg mode (no rotation, heating only).
+The final row reports the total motor duration, total heater duration, and total number of cycles for the schedule.

 #let data = from-csv(delimiter: ",", "
 11111111,-8800,1,0.00,0,0